lxgr-linux/pokete/wiki.md

 - Evolves to Voglo at level 20

 ### Voglo
-A very agressive bird Pokete that can only be found in the woods
+A very agressive bird Pokete that can only be found in the woods.
 ```
     ?
    >´)